FranGarcia94/Photovoltaic-Panel-Estimation/README.md

 ```
 - **vers** indicates the version of PVGIS, which in this case is the most current one.
 - **tool name** refers to the name of the tool within PVGIS that we are going to access.
 - **data_base** is the chosen database.
-I have chosen this one because it had records of more years.
+I have chosen this one because it had records more years.
 Depending on the search area the databases can change, an option if you are not clear about this is to remove this parameter since the API takes by default a database depending on the location.
 If we do this we have to make sure that this database has records from the indicated years.
 The default DBs are PVGIS-SARAH, PVGIS-NSRDB and PVGIS-ERA5 based on the chosen location.
 - **isang** indicates that we are going to pass the optimal angle to the request.

 Besides this we have to define the most important variables: **Latitude**, **Longitude** and **Tilt angle**.